Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

-As the symplectic fillability of any closed contact $3$-manifold $(Y, \xi)$ will depend on the tight contact structure $\xi$, we briefly recall what is known about the classification of tight contact structures on the small Seifert fibered space.
-It was shown by Wu \cite{Wu06} that when $e_0<-2$, any tight contact structure on $Y=Y(e_0;r_1,r_2,r_3)$ is given by Legendrian surgery on some appropriate Legendrian realization of the surgery diagram in Figure~\ref{fig:plumbing}, where the surgery coefficients $-a^i_j$ come from the continued fraction expansion
+Since the symplectic fillability of a closed contact $3$-manifold depends on the underlying tight contact structure, we begin by recalling what is known about the classification of tight contact structures on small Seifert fibered spaces.